Kristen Wiig Hilariously Butchers Hallelujah While Singing With James Corden

 Kristen Wiig might not be the best karaoke partner.

-While appearing on Wednesday's episode of The Late Late Show, the Downsizing star agreed to sing Leonard Cohen's hit "Hallelujah" with James Corden and try to bring a little peace to the nation.
+While appearing on Wednesday's episode of The Late Late Show, the Downsizing star sang Leonard Cohen's hit "Hallelujah" with James Corden and tried to bring a little peace to the nation.

 The song started beautifully.
-Corden, who's sings with celebrities on Carpool Karaoke, took the first verse while Wiig took the second.
+Corden, who sings with celebrities on Carpool Karaoke, took the first verse while Wiig took the second.
 It wasn't until they got to the chorus that Corden noticed his guest was mispronouncing the word "hallelujah"—putting extra emphasis on the "j."

-Stopping the music, Corden told Wiig she wasn't pronouncing the word correctly.
+Stopping the music, Corden told Wiig she was mispronouncing the word.

-"Really I am?" the Bridesmaids star said.
+"Really?
+I am?" the Bridesmaids star said.
 "No!
 Was I?
 Oh, that's weird.
 I don't think I was."

 Still, the Saturday Night Live alum apologized and the two continued on with the song.
 However, she continued to butcher the word—forcing Corden to stop the song again just as peaceful doves flew overhead.